Buenaventura Durruti: Preparations for Civil War

 By the time of the 4th National Congress of the CNT, held in Zaragoza on 1 May 1936, Durruti was looked up to as an informal leader within the organisation.
 Due to his anti-authoritarianism, he often expressed discomfort with this leadership position, which only increased his esteem among others.
 Differences of opinion with another leading anarchist, Joan Garcia Oliver, caused clashes between the two.
 Garcia Oliver considered the CNT-FAI to be the revolutionary vanguard, while Durruti wanted a wholly anarchist revolution, driven forward by all popular forces, not just the CNT-FAI.
 Durruti thought Garcia Oliver's conception of revolution resembled Bolshevism and he worried that it would create a dictatorship by the CNT-FAI.
 At a meeting of the Textile Workers' Union, Durruti resisted Garcia Oliver's proposals to create a paramilitary, which he believed would impose itself as a new authority and crush the revolutionary aspirations of the masses.
 Despite Durruti's protests, the union supported Garcia Oliver's motion and called for the creation of a workers' army, based on local groups.

 By July 1936, open conflict was brewing between the Spanish working-class and bourgeoisie, as both were radicalised against each other.
 Strike actions and factory occupations spread throughout France and Spain, leading Durruti to conclude that a Europe-wide revolution was in the near future.
-That month, Durruti had an operation on his hernia.
+That month, Durruti had an operation on his hernia and was hospitalised.
 He checked out of the hospital on 14 July, before he had fully recovered, and met up with other members of Nosotros, who had already put contingency plans into place for the predicted outbreak of a military coup.
 The following day, he met with Enric Pérez Farràs, the commander of the Mossos d'Esquadra.
 He wanted to know what the anarchists were planning and admitted that the Catalan government would collapse, as it did in October 1934, without their help.
 When the police chief refused to give the anarchists weapons, Durruti concluded that the Catalan government was planning to use them as "cannon fodder".
 On 17 July, news began to circulate that the Spanish Army had rebelled in Morocco.
 CNT unions immediately responded by seizing weapons from the port of Barcelona, causing a standoff with the Assault Guards.
 Durruti swiftly intervened, telling the police commander Vicente Guarner to disobey his orders and allow the workers to take the weaponry.
 In order to save face, Guarner only confiscated rifles that were not in working order.